8.4. Properties of Eigenvalues and Eigenvectors

 • Only square matrices have eigenvalues and eigenvectors.

 • A matrix is singular if, and only if, one or more of its eigenvalues are equal to zero.
-The characteristic matrix has a shift along the diagonal such that it is singular \mathbf{C}_i = \mathbf{A} - \lambda_i\,\mathbf{I}.
-So if \bf{A} is singular, then \lambda_i = 0.
+The characteristic matrix has a shift along the diagonal such that it is singular \(\mathbf{C}_i = \mathbf{A} - \lambda_i\,\mathbf{I}\).
+So if \(\bf{A}\) is already singular, then \(\lambda_i = 0\).
+The number of nonzero eigenvalues is the rank of the matrix.
+MATLAB’s rank function uses the singular values from the SVD (Singular Value Decomposition (SVD)) instead of the eigenvalues because the modern SVD algorithm is faster.

-They are in matched pairs, called eigenpairs.
-If there are repeating eigenvalues, then there will also be repeating eigenvectors.
-Such cases are called degenerate because the matrix does not have linearly independent eigenvectors, and thus can not be factored using Diagonalization.
-When the eigenvalues of a matrix are distinct, the eigenvectors form a set of linearly independent vectors, which is proven in Linearly Independent Eigenvectors.
+Matrices with repeating eigenpairs are called degenerate because the matrix does not have linearly independent eigenvectors, and thus can not be factored using diagonalization (Diagonalization).
+The eigenvectors form a set of linearly independent vectors when the eigenvalues of a matrix are distinct, which is proven in Linearly Independent Eigenvectors Theorem.

 • Eigenvectors are invariant to scale.

-The product of an eigenvector and a scalar constant, c, is also an eigenvector.
-So technically, a matrix has an infinite number of eigenvectors, but has at most n independent eigenvectors.
+The product of an eigenvector and a scalar constant, \(c\), is also an eigenvector.
 It is the direction of the eigenvector that matters, not the magnitude.
 The eigenpair equation has the same eigenvector on both sides of the equality, making them invariant to scale.
-[1]
+Two sets of complex eigenvectors may appear completely different, but can both be correct if they are complex scalar multiples of each other.

 • They are often complex.

-Eigenvalues are often found to be complex numbers, which also means that the eigenvectors will have complex numbers.
+Eigenvalues are often found to be complex numbers, which means that the eigenvectors will be complex numbers.

 • Symmetric matrices have real eigenvalues and eigenvectors.

 • If a matrix is invertible and symmetric, then each eigenvalue of the matrix inverse is the reciprocal of an eigenvalue of the matrix.
-If we use the notation \lambda_i(\mathbf{A}) to mean the ith eigenvalue of \mathbf{A}, then
+This result is important for calculating a matrix inverse from the SVD.
+Using the notation \(\lambda_i(\mathbf{A})\) to mean the \(i\)th eigenvalue of \(\mathbf{A}\), then

 • Symmetric matrices have orthogonal eigenvectors.